 Be Careful What You Watch on YouTube – You Never Know Where Your Solvent Trap Fuel Filter Originated

 The internet has led to a proliferation of homemade firearms and weapons in the recent past.
 This has subsequently created a severe problem for law enforcement (ATF, FBI, relevant local law enforcement etc..) in the USA.
-These weapons have been linked to firearm-related crimes, including drug-related killings and mass shootings.
-Within the last five years, YouTube has tightened its restrictions on firearm content to help curb this issue.
+Within the last five years, YouTube has tightened its restrictions on firearm content to help curb this issue as these items have been linked to a smaller of firearm-related crimes compared to other items.
 However, a deep search on the site will uncover tens of videos demonstrating the assembling of “ghost firearms” and others along this line.

 Most recently, there has been a rise in YouTube ads for “fuel filters” being sold by online sellers.
 It is necessary to note that most of these “fuel filter” sellers are Chinese-based or import their products from Chinese manufacturers.
 Advertisements on car parts and accessories are legal.
 However, the issue is that these supposed filters are a step away from becoming functioning firearm silencing devices.
 Apart from these prevalent ads, you are also bound to come across a few videos demonstrating how to use a fuel filter to minimize muzzle flash.